Patickhys/Coleman-s-Gym-Applet/README.md

 ## Phase 4: Task 2

-In model.entries, Classes Food, Training and Weight all have a robust constructor.
+In model.entries, Classes Food, Training and Weight all have robust constructors.
-In addition, Food.addAMeal(int carbs, int protein, int fat) throws a NumberFormatException when one of the param given is negative so it has a robust design.
+In addition, Food.addAMeal(int carbs, int protein, int fat) throws a NumberFormatException when one of the param given is negative, so it has a robust design.

+## Phase 4 : Task 3
+If given more time, I would like to further refactor my UI package so that classes related to JPanel can be tidied up and have reduced coupling.
+Preferably I would also want to introduce more detailed type hierarchy in my model package so that the code is more concise.